Ed94/gencpp/Readme.md

 `def_operator` is the most sophisticated constructor as it has multiple permutations of definitions that could be created that are not trivial to determine if valid.

+If extendeding parsing capability

 # TODO

 * Implement a context stack for the parsing, allows for accurate scope validation for the AST types.
+(Better errors)
+  * Right now the parsing errors require a debugger in most cases.
 * Make a more robust test suite.
 * Generate a single-header library
   * Componetize the library, make a metaprogram using gencpp to bootstrap itself.